71/asmdot/docs/RUST.md

 ====

 ## Installation
-Simply add this line to your `Cargo.toml` file:
+Simply add this line to your `Cargo.toml` dependencies:

 ```toml
 [dependencies]